Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 Structure your reception timeline to flow smoothly into your departure.
 For example, schedule a last dance just before your exit, creating an intimate moment that transitions naturally into your sendoff.

-Coordinates your DJ or band to ensure the music complements your exit strategy.
+Coordinate your DJ with the music that complements your exit strategy.
 Send offers to guide guests into position.

 Don't forget the practical details.
 You'll need to brief your vendors about their roles, prepare any exit materials in advance, and ensure proper lighting for photos.